 The sites here do NOT refer to online French classes nor lessons with a French online tutor.
 It is very much “do-it-yourself”.
-There are French lessons for beginners, intermediate and advanced level learners.
 That all said, on we go, and well done to everyone in this list!
 You can use the buttons below to find those sites that apply the best for what you are looking for.

 One last thing, please note that they are not in any particular order!